 As you know, no-contact is really just another habit like everything else.
 The more consistent you are, the easier it gets.
-The consistency burns away your self doubt.
+Consistency burns away your self-doubt.

 Every time you say no to the urge to text her, you challenge the limiting belief that you need her.
 Or that she’s special.

 For Chris, the longer he went without contacting her, the better he felt.
 He started to adjust to being alone.
 He went back to the gym and started meal prepping again.
 He formed new routines and quickly learned how good it felt to put himself first again.

 After about 2 months of no contact, he wrote me this:

 Thank you so much for your help.
 The last couple of months have been tough, but it gets a little easier every day.
 I forgot how good it feels to be in charge of my own life again.